drevansa/Getting-And-Cleaning-Data-Project/README.md

 # Getting-And-Cleaning-Data-Project

 ### Introduction
-This repository contains files and information required for the Coursera Getting And Cleaning Data course project, the aim of which was to prepare a single tidy data file from the "Human Activity Recognition Using Smartphones Dataset - Version 1.0".
+This repository contains files and information required for the Coursera Getting And Cleaning Data course project, the aim of which was to prepare a tidy data set from the "Human Activity Recognition Using Smartphones Dataset - Version 1.0", which can be used for later analysis.

 ### Contents of the Repository